danbev/learning-v8/README.md

 ```console
 build.ninja  toolchain.ninja
 ```
-By default ninja will look for `build.ninja' and when we run ninja we usually specify the `-C out/dir`.
+By default ninja will look for `build.ninja` and when we run ninja we usually specify the `-C out/dir`.
 If no targets are specified on the command line ninja will execute all outputs unless there is one specified as default.
 V8 has the following default target: